petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/exporting-and-importing-object-definitions.md

 {bdg-secondary}`Available Liferay 7.4 U68+/GA68+`

 You can export and import object definitions as `.json` files.
-These files include the definition's complete schema (e.g., configurations, fields, actions, relationships).
+These files include the definition's complete schema (e.g., configurations, fields, actions, and relationships).

 When exporting definitions with relationships, the JSON file includes all relationships defined in the current object, as well as many-to-many relationships defined in other objects.
 However, the file does not include one-to-many relationships defined in other objects.